Woffee/Envismetrics/joss-paper/paper.md

 \alpha_c = -\frac{RT}{F} \left( \frac{d \ln |j_{c, \text{corr}}|}{dE} \right)
 $$

-A **mass-transport-corrected** version, proposed by Li *et al.* [@Li2018], is also implemented in this module.
-This approach has been applied in other studies, such as dopamine oxidation at gold electrodes by Bacil *et al.* [@Bacil2020].
+A **mass-transport-corrected** version is also implemented in this module [@Li2018].
+This approach has been applied in other studies, such as dopamine oxidation at gold electrodes [@Bacil2020].
 The corrected anodic transfer coefficient is calculated as:

 $$
 -\frac{d\ln \left( \frac{1}{I_a} - \frac{1}{I_{\text{peak}}} \right)}{d\theta} = \alpha_a'